sbuss/bitmerchant/README.md

 website's wallet gets compromised somehow, you haven't completely lost control because your master wallet is secured on an offline machine.
 You can use your master wallet to move any funds in compromised child wallets to new child wallets and you'll be ok.
-We'll talk more about a breach and how to handle it below.

 But first, let's generate a new child wallet for your first website!